Seagate/cortx-motr/doc/Build_Environment.rst

 Repository Path
 ================

-So far there are three repositories for storing different logical parts of the Motr source tree:
+So far this is the repository storing different logical parts of the Motr source tree:

 +------------------------+-------------------------------------------------------------------------------------------+
 |**Name**                |**Description**                                                                            |